dave/rebecca/README.md

 # Rebecca

-Rebecca is a readme generator
+Rebecca is a readme generator.

+Managing the Github readme for your Go project can be a drag.
+When creating [jennifer](https://github.com/davelondon/jennifer) I found examples that I copied into the markdown would get out of date, and documentation was duplicated.
+I created rebecca to solve this.

 # Install